-Your LAPI url field, you have to fill in the url used to contact the CrowdSec agent.
-If you have installed CrowdSec on the same server as Magento 2, you just have to fill in
+In the Your LAPI url field, you have to fill in the url used to contact the CrowdSec agent.
+If you have installed CrowdSec on the same server as Magento 2, you just have to fill in http://localhost:8080.

 Now that everything is in place, you will do a simple test: ban your IP and see that the bouncer forbids you to access the site.
 Don’t worry, you will the command to unban yourself a little further down.

 First of all, enable the bouncer on the frontend area of your site by selecting Yes from the Enable bouncer on Frontend area dropdown menu in the General Settings → Bouncing section:

 Since your IP is not yet considered malicious, you can go to a page on your site and won’t notice any changes.
 You can ban your IP by running the following cscli command:

 In practice, you will not have to manually add the decisions for this or that IP : the CrowdSec agent will take care of it according to the installed scenarios.

 Once this command has been launched, your access to the site will be impossible and you will get the following display:

 Now allow access to the site for your IP again by deleting the previous decision:

 This is the most common use case.
 You will now see in the next step how to play with the different configurations to adapt the bouncer to your needs.

 The CrowdSec_Bouncer module offers many configurable options: from a visual point of view to more technical and functional aspects.
 We will describe below the most useful settings.